Previously scheduled in-person programming postponed

 Sitting in South Sudan in the basin of the White Nile, a healthy Sudd is essential to those who call it home as well as to our planetary wellbeing.

-On Thursday, we’ll host a series of plenaries and panel discussions exploring the current status of infrastructure, wildlife, protected areas, land cover and use, community resilience, and the impacts of climate change on Africa’s largest wetland as we work to advance our collective understanding of this critical region and build partnerships toward a more sustainable future for the region and its people.
-Thursday’s programming will be held online, and will include speakers based in Juba, South Sudan.
+On Thursday, we’ll host a series of online plenaries and panel discussions exploring the current status of infrastructure, wildlife, protected areas, land cover and use, community resilience, and the impacts of climate change on Africa’s largest wetland as we work to advance our collective understanding of this critical region and build partnerships toward a more sustainable future for the region and its people.
+Thursday’s programming will be held via Zoom, and will include speakers based in Juba, South Sudan.

 All programming is free and open to the public, though registration is required.